dfout/HeapLeak/README.md

 ## Endpoint: `GET /answers`

 **Description:**
-Retrieve all answers made by the currently logged-in user.
+Retrieve all answers made by the currently logged in user.
 Returns an empty array if there are no answers or if the related questions no longer exist.

 **Authentication:** Required (logged in)